Available student project - Radiobiology at the Heavy Ion Accelerator Facility

 Cell damage by photons and alpha particles.

 This project aims to develop radiobiology research capability at the Heavy Ion Accelerator Facility.
-As a new initiative for the accelerator facility, the scope is broadly defined at present, and allows for a range of student projects.
+As a new initiative for the accelerator facility, the scope is broadly defined, and allows for a range of student projects.
 Two specific areas are identified as having priority: (i) Development of an external beam from the accelerator that can be used to irradiate cell cultures and thus study the biological effects of ionizing radiation. (ii) Nuclear physics for proton and heavy-ion therapy.

 This research project can be tailored to suit students of the following type(s)